 About EGSH

 • Regulated government fees

-Within Invest in Dubai, you begin by selecting the option to apply for a “New License”.
-You will then be guided to choose the mainland jurisdiction (as opposed to any free zone) and select “Limited Liability Company (LLC)” as your legal type.
-During this guided journey, the portal will prompt you to search and select your economic activities from the DET catalogue, confirm partners’ details, and define your ownership structure, reflecting whether you are using 100% foreign ownership or another arrangement permitted by law.
+Within the portal, you begin by selecting the option to apply for a "New License".
+You then choose the mainland jurisdiction (as opposed to a free zone) and select "Limited Liability Company (LLC)" as your legal type.
+The guided journey prompts you to search and select activities from the DET catalogue, confirm partner details, and define ownership structure.

-The Invest in Dubai portal helps ensure that your initial choices align with DET requirements, but its guidance does not replace sector-specific rules.
-For some regulated activities—such as medical services, legal practice or engineering consultancy—the process may require obtaining the relevant authority’s approval before the online licence journey can move forward.
-The portal will indicate when such external approvals are needed, and these must be secured as part of the setup.
+The Invest in Dubai portal helps ensure that initial choices align with DET requirements.
+However, it does not replace sector-specific rules.
+For regulated activities, the process may require obtaining the relevant authority's approval before the licence journey can move forward.

+About EGSH